jrawbits/VisionEval-Wiki-JR/Documentation-Plan.md

 Suggested content ordering is:
 -   Top headline should have a full-bleed graphic, the byline “Exploring  Tomorrow Today” and state what VisionEval does in less than two sentences in words that mean something to a city official.
 Message can be further supplemented with short video (Volpe’s 5-min video).
 -   Three (or so) short case studies (see below) representing different use case typologies should be listed with click-thrus available to a full description with graphics that could be printed out if desired.
 Quotes from agencies could be listed under the headlines, if applicable.
--   Key Products, such as the web-based interactive Scenario Viewer could be included to further share value of specific case studies.
+-   Key Products, such as the web-based interactive Scenario Viewer, Place Type Tool, and Curriculum guide could be included to further share value of specific case studies and underscore other valued uses of the tools.
 To highlight these products, a short couple minute video might be needed to provide context.
 -   High level description of how VisionEval would fit into an existing toolbox/why it is different, using graphics.
-Some of this content already exists (RSPM vs Other Models being best example), but it need to be shortened, crisped, and re-aligned to VisionEval rather than any of the predecessor models.
+Some of this content already exists (RSPM vs. other models.docx being best example), but it need to be shortened, crisped, and re-aligned to VisionEval rather than any of the predecessor models.
 -   A collection of logos from agencies and companies that VisionEval is “used and supported by”.
 This is not to show official endorsement or investment; rather, it is to show that there are a lot of agencies working with it.
 -   A diagram of “how it works” to use VisionEval from a manager’s perspective using graphics to show different stages including hiring consultants/using existing technical team, data results.
 This section should answer high-level questions like what it costs, data requirements, time requirements, and staff needs.
 It should also link to one to two longer, in-depth case studies (see below).
--   To add even more “trustworthiness”, a select list of peer-reviewed references, with a link to more.
+-   To add even more “trustworthiness”, a select list of peer-reviewed references, project awards, with a link to more (e.g., peer review, sensitivity tests).
+-   Track interested parties via an email list sign-up

 *Examples*: Both [*Envision Tomorrow*](http://envisiontomorrow.org/) and [*Urban Footprint*](https://urbanfootprint.com/) have effective modern, graphics-forward splash pages with content-snippets that are examples to look towards.

 The splash page should live at http://visioneval.org and be an easily-updated Jekyll page (or similar).
 VisionEval.org is currently owned by Volpe as part of the pooled fund and exists as a placeholder page.
 This page should be updated no less than semi-annually to feel fresh and include Google Analytics in order to track traffic.

-### Splash / About Page
+### Splash Page / About
 The About page should have information about governance, financial support, and predecessor projects, which should be kept off the main splash page because it is potentially confusing.

 Example: [*http://visioneval.org/about/*](http://visioneval.org/about/)

 ### :page_facing_up:Tear Sheet
-This something that can be printed and brought to conferences or printed out to bring to a meeting.
+This is something that can be printed and brought to conferences or printed out to bring to a meeting.
 Content should be a summary of content on visioneval.org Splash Page and should be a downloadable PDF linked to from the main Splash Page.
 This should be updated whenever the Splash Page content is updated.

 *Example*: The Peer Exchange Handout (`VisionEval_HandOut_2016PeerExchange.pdf`) is an example of a tear-sheet, but takes up precious real-estate describing the history and relationship between each of the predecessor models rather than showcasing value.
-Other handouts have been developed for ITM2016 conference Strategic Planning workshop and 2016 Pooled Fund Outreach.
+Other VisionEval handouts have been developed for the 2016 TRB ITM Conference's "Strategic Planning Tool" workshop and 2017 Pooled Fund Outreach.

 ### :computer: Pitch Deck
 A short (5 - 10 slide) presentation deck that summarizes the information on the landing page.
 This can be used as source material for anyone giving a VisionEval presentation or would be used in meetings discussing the potential use of VisionEval.
-Creating a standard set of 5-10 slides that are routinely updated will ensure the message of what VisionEval is remains crip, and up-to-date while reducing redundant work.
+Creating a standard set of 5-10 slides that are routinely updated will ensure the message of what VisionEval is remains crisp, and up-to-date while reducing redundant work.

 ### Hypothetical Use Cases / Short Case Studies
 The purpose of these hypothetical use cases or short case studies is to show what the framework is designed to be used for.
 They can be real case studies (if they exist), case studies from predecessor frameworks that could be easily implemented in VisionEval, or hypothetical case studies based on capabilities.
 These should be short – no longer than a few paragraphs and a few photos.
-Content for each use case should follow a standard template and include: (1) how tool supported policy conversation, provided value, influenced decision (2) a comparison to other tools that were considered and (2) a rough trade-off calculation on time/precision/money/data requirements that makes VisionEval a competitive/useful tool.
+Content for each use case should follow a standard template and include: (1) how tool supported policy conversation, provided value, influenced decision (2) a comparison to other tools that were considered and (3) a rough trade-off calculation on time/precision/money/data requirements that makes VisionEval a competitive/useful tool.
 Cases should be reviewed no less than every year to make sure they are accurate and cover all the framework capabilities.

-*Examples*: VisionEval capabilities handout (`VisionEval Capabilities_20160817.pdf`) is a good start for defining what they should focus on.
+*Examples*: VisionEval capabilities handout from the August 2016 Peer Exchange (`VisionEval Capabilities_20160817.pdf`) is a good start for defining what they should focus on.
 Volpe has also developed [*RPAT pilot Case Studies*](https://planningtools.transportation.org/560/resources.html) including those for FHWA newsletter articles that might be used as a template for what to include.
 A more technical example of these can be found at [*Use Cases from R Open-Sci*](https://ropensci.org/usecases/).

 ### Full Case Studies
 The purpose of full case studies is to help a project manager template a process for a project or plan update that uses VisionEval.